0xABADCAFE/random-proto-synth/doc/Waveform.md

 - The size of the array is defined on construction as a given power of 2.
 For example, an input of 8 creates an internal table of 256 entries.

 ## Entity Diagram
+The following interfaces and classes make up the _Waveform_ components of the system.
+Note that the _Waveform_ map() behaviour is completely indifferent to the type of _Signal\IPacket_ given as input and in response always returns the same specific implementation type as the input.
+This allows the same _Waveform_ to be used in the production of audio and control signals.

 ![class layout](./images/waveform/classes.png)